-Moving from a modern kitchen to cooking every meal in the equivalent of a modest boat galley meant donating or throwing out most of my cookware.
-What remained of my collection of pots and pans were three pieces of high-quality cookware: a heavy bottomed stainless steel saucepan, an 80-year-old Wagoner deep dish cast-iron skillet, and a lifetime-warrantied scanpan nonstick skillet.
+When I moved from a modern kitchen to a kitchen the size of a modest boat galley, I donated or tossed out most of my cookware.
+What remained of my collection of pots and pans were three pieces of high-quality cookware: a heavy-bottomed stainless steel saucepan, an 80-year-old Wagoner deep-dish cast-iron skillet, and a lifetime-warrantied scanpan nonstick skillet.

 Experiment to find what in your collection of pots and pans you can do without.
-Find which pieces are your favorite and consider if those pieces of cookware could take the place of many of the other pieces of cookware you own.
-For example, with my stainless steel saucepan, I was able to throw out my electric kettle and my coffee maker, my cast-iron skillet made him more than adequate replacement for my casserole dish, pizza stone, and pie plate, and my oven safe scan pan became both skillet, cookie sheet, and toaster!
+Find which pieces are your favorite, and then consider if those pieces of cookware could- with a bit of creative thinking- do the work of other pieces of cookware you own.
+For example, I used my stainless steel saucepan to replace my electric kettle and my coffee maker, my cast-iron skillet made a more-than-adequate replacement for my casserole dish, pizza stone, and pie plate, and my oven-safe scan pan became both skillet, cookie sheet, and toaster.

 Put Flatware in Storage Except for Essentials

-A good tip for coping with ultra-tiny kitchen is to pare down your flatware.
+A good tip for coping with ultra-tiny kitchen is to pare down your flatware to bare essentials.
 If your tiny kitchen includes a tiny sink or the absence of a dishwasher, you won’t want the option to dirty up too many spoons forks and knives at once.